alchemy-swift/alchemy/Docs/1_Configuration.md

 swift run Server migrate
 ```

 Each command has options for customizing how it runs.
-If you're running your server from Xcode, you can configure flags passed on launch by editing the current scheme and navigating to `Run` -> `Arguments`.
+If you're running your app from Xcode, you can configure launch arguments by editing the current scheme and navigating to `Run` -> `Arguments`.

 ### Serve